dada-lang/dada/book/src/dyn_tutorial/share.md

 └───┘                  └───────┘
 ```

-This signals that `p` considers itself to have joint ownership of the `Point`.
-It may seem strange to call `p` a joint owner when there are no other owners yet.
+This signals that `p` considers itself to have shared ownership of the `Point`.
+It may seem strange to call `p` a shared owner when there are no other owners yet.
 The difference shows up on the next line, when we execute `q = p`.
-As we saw before, this gives all the access from `p` into `q` -- but because `p` considers itself a joint owner, `p` can give its full access to `q` while retaining its own access.
+As we saw before, this gives all the access from `p` into `q` -- but because `p` considers itself a shared owner, `p` can give its full access to `q` while retaining its own access.
 If we move the cursor to just after that line we will [see](https://asciiflow.com/#/share/eJyrVspLzE1VssorzcnRUcpJrEwtUrJSqo5RqohRsrK0MNOJUaoEsowsDYGsktSKEiAnRunRlD3IKCYmD0gqKChASDSAphiLxgKomtxKPGrR0bRdIK0B%2BZl5JQrEuAHdHUiaCvG5kbAbKqwUjIyIc0OllYKJCUIpintICjilWqVaANIL5SU%3D) that both of them have the `our` permission:

 ```
 ┌───┐